stefco/geco_vm/README.md

     [headless Vagrantfile](https://github.com/stefco/geco_vm/raw/master/vagrantfiles/ubuntu-12.04/Vagrantfile)
     to the folder you want to work in.
  4. Run `vagrant up` to download and boot the virtual machine.
- 5. Run `vagrant ssh` to start using the virtual machine; for the GUI version, you can also just log in through the window that pops up using "vagrant" as both your username and password.
+ 5. Run `vagrant ssh` to start using the virtual machine; **for the GUI version**, you can just use the virtual machine window that pops.
+It should log you in automatically when the VM starts up.
+For reference, the username and password are both "vagrant".

-That's it.
+That's it!
 Once you are `ssh`ed into the guest machine, it is just like using `ssh` with any other machine.
-You can run `exit` to return to the host machine.
-While not using the guest machine, you can simply run `vagrant` to get a short list of available commands.
+Similarly, the GUI expriece should be just like using any Ubuntu box.
+While `ssh`ed, you can run `exit` to return to the host machine.
+While not using the guest machine, you can simply run `vagrant` to get a short list of available commands for managing this VM.

 ### Updating to the Latest Version of the VM